Geo-blocking

 Determine in which countries your channels can be viewed

-Geo-blocking allows you to block content in certain countries.
+Geo-blocking allows you to block content in certain countries ("blacklisting"), or only allow a set of countries to have access to it ("whitelisting").
 You can easily enable/disable it through the management console or via the API.
 We'll discuss both approaches in this guide.

 How it works